pykeen/pykeen/docs/source/tutorial/models.rst

 As with the representations, interactions passed to :class:`pykeen.models.ERModel` are resolved, this time using :meth:`pykeen.nn.interaction_resolver.make`.
 Hence, we can provide, e.g., strings corresponding to the interaction function instead of an instantiated class.
-Further information can be found at :link:`using_resolvers`
+Further information can be found at :ref:`using_resolvers`.
-.. todo:: proper link

 .. note ::